India considering trade talks with Taiwan amid diplomatic scuffle with China: Report

 The consideration seems to be in line with government’s decision to include Taiwanese firms Foxconn Technology Group, Pegatron Corporation and Wistron Corporation in its Rs 10.5 lakh crore domestic smartphone production plan.

-Bagging a trade deal with India would be a big win for Taiwan, which has struggled due to conduct negotiations with most economies because of pressure from China, the report pointed.
+Bagging a trade deal with India would be a big win for Taiwan, which has struggled due to conduct negotiations with most economies because of pressure from China, the report pointed out.

 Notably, India is among the majority of countries that do not recognise Taiwan as a country and both only maintain 'representative offices' instead of complete diplomatic missions.